-Rolled towels or coffee can rolled in a towel.
+Rolled towels or a coffee can rolled in a towel.
 This is the "Roll".
-(Referred to in the Quads OverRoll exercise on page 13).

-Sturdy chair with arms.
+Sturdy chair with arms

-Access to a countertop.
+Access to a countertop

 Start with 3 repetitions of each exercise with each leg.
 Gradually increase until you can do 10 repetitions of each.
 Hold each position for 5 seconds.
 Start with 1 set of 10 repetitions per day, then increase to 2 sets of 10 repetitions per day, then increase up to 3 sets of 10 repetitions per day.
 After surgery, it is expected that you will do the exercises three times per day for many months as you recuperate.